Rachel Guardiola Headshot

 3 Credits

-This course represents part one of two parts of the culmination of the studio/critique experience for students in Fine Art Photography.
-Having established a working artistic methodology in previous courses, students will begin to consolidate a final body of work through the critical engagement with their peers and faculty.
+This course represents part one of two parts of the culmination of the studio/ critique experience for students in Fine Art Photography.
+Having established a working artistic methodology in previous courses, students will begin to create a final body of work through the critical engagement with their peers and faculty.
 The focus of the course is to create works for the Senior Exhibition during spring semester in the Fine Art Portfolio II course.
-Studio practices and extensive critique experiences are featured in this course.
+Studio practices and extensive critique experiences are the focus of this course.

 PHFA-511